GeekyAnts/nativebase-docs/docs/3.4.x/customizing-components.md

 ---
 id: customizing-components
 title: Customizing Components
+metaTitle: Customizing Components | NativeBase
+metaDescription: Theme customization is at the heart of NativeBase.
+Learn how to customize components easily with examples and the difference between baseStyle and defaultProps.
 ---

 Theme customisation is at the heart of NativeBase.
 Using NativeBase's `extendTheme` function, we can customise components.